arasmr/poll-app/README.md

 # Poll Application

 This is a basic poll application where you can create a question and possible 10 answers.
 After you vote your answers, the result is going to be displayed on the chart.
-Following technologies used to build this application:
+Following stack used to build this application:

 - [React.js](https://reactjs.org/)
 - [Typescript](https://www.typescriptlang.org/)